Software Alternatives, Accelerators & Startups

 • Service that integrate git, video chat and live codding for Open Source project support

 Recently found this service https://codeally.io/ and I like the idea it uses.
 It use video chat with live codding to hire developers.
 I would love to use something like this to support my open source projects (at least to try if it work) I'm mainly developing JavaScript library and target developers so it would be perfect if I could fix their code or write the code in their own eyes.
 I may even use it for...
-Source: about 3 years ago
+Source: over 4 years ago

 DEV Listings mentions (1)